 Edward England

-Born Edward Seegar in Ireland around 1685, he called himself Edward England and was rumored to be an educated man.
+Born Edward Seegar in Ireland around 1685, he called himself Edward England and he was rumored to be an educated man.
 He originally served as a privateer during the War of the Spanish Succession.
-England then became a pirate after being captured by a private vessel where he was forced to join the crew.
+England then became a pirate after being captured by a private vessel, where he was forced to join the crew.
 He later died of a tropical disease in 1721.
 Wikimedia Commons

 5 of 28